senseiwells/ServerReplay/README.md

 > then setting the encoding to replay_mod and starting another recording.
 >
 > The same can be done for chunk recordings, but each recorder must be given a unique name.

-> [!WARNING]
-> Currently flashback support is experimental and may result in flashback replays not recording correctly,
-> use at your own risk.

 #### Viewing